Community College Joins FAA Air Traffic Controller Training Program

 Key Takeaways:

-• Nashua Community College is the first New Hampshire school selected to join the FAA's Enhanced Air Traffic–Collegiate Training Initiative (E-CTI) program.
+• Nashua Community College (NCC) has been selected as the newest participant in the FAA's Enhanced Air Traffic–Collegiate Training Initiative (E-CTI) program, the first New Hampshire school to offer it.

-• This partnership is a key part of the FAA's strategy to address the ongoing nationwide shortage of air traffic controllers.
+• This partnership is part of the FAA's ongoing initiative to address the nationwide shortage of air traffic controllers by expanding training programs.

-• E-CTI graduates receive specialized training that mirrors the FAA Academy's curriculum and technology, allowing them to bypass the Academy's introductory course and move directly to operational instruction.
+• E-CTI provides specialized training that mirrors the FAA Academy's curriculum, allowing graduates to bypass the Academy's introductory basics course and proceed directly to operational instruction.

 See a mistake?
 Contact us.